karim-20-maker/SeleniumBDD/README.md

 # cucumber script to implement the 3 amigos BDD concept
 # a)-  visit :https://subscribe.jawwy.tv/ae-en
-# b)-  select according to provided country will select locator
+# b)-  according to provided country will select its locator
 # c)-  and will validate the currency too